formewp/forme-base/README.md

 2. Put WordPress into a `public` web root directory, but otherwise leave the standard WP folder structure exactly as it is.
 3. Use composer to manage WordPress plugins, WordPress themes and general PHP libraries, but NOT WordPress itself beyond the initial installation.
 4. Not a mono repo.
 It's meant as a starting point for the _root_ part of your WordPress project.
 Your custom themes and plugins themselves should live in their own separate git repos and eventually be made available for composer via a Packagist or Satis repository.
-5. Leverage Lerna to enable us to build assets across all themes and plugins.
+5. Leverage npm workspaces to enable us to build assets across all themes and plugins.

 You can use this for your local development environment or for deployments.